 Personal experience: There’s nothing super special there for tourists, but if you’re a young Parisian who likes to party then it’s a nice area to live or stay for a bit.
 It’s a good budget area though.

 Paris 18 Arrondissement – Montmartre

 This is the picturesque Montmartre area where all the artists like Picasso, Matisse, Monet or Renoir lived.
-If you want to stay in Paris 18 for its bohemian Parisian atmosphere, make sure your hotel is located close to either Pigalle or Blanche metro.
+If you want to stay in the 18th for its bohemian Parisian atmosphere, make sure your hotel is located close to either Pigalle or Blanche metro.